phamao/Project/README.md

 #### `save_lyrics.py`

 `save_lyrics.py` is a Python script that, given `charts.csv`, searches every song title contained in the file using the Genius API.
-It then saves the lyrics to a text file named after the song in the `lyrics/` directory.\
+It then saves the lyrics to a text file named after the song in the `lyrics/` directory.

+#### `song_years.py`

+`song_years.py` is a Python script that sorts all the songs in `charts.csv` by year.
+You will need to run the script yourself if you want to generate the text file.

 #### `wordcloud.py`